-- How To Make Your Pet An ESA? - To make your pet an ESA you need to have a mental health evaluation with a licensed professional in your state.
+- How To Make Your Pet An ESA? - To make your pet an ESA you need to have a mental health evaluation with a qualified medical professional in your state.
 To get the process started click here.

 - Benefits Of An ESA - An ESA letter can help keep your pet in your home, waive expensive pet fees, stay in Airbnbs, and travel with your furry friend.